Connecting to Airflow

 -

-A DAG file in Airflow is a Python script that defines the tasks and execution order for a data workflow.
-The DAG example in this section performs the following tasks in succession.
+A DAG file in Airflow is a Python script that defines tasks and their execution order for a data workflow.
+The following example is an example DAG for performing the following tasks:

-Run SQL to create a fact table to receive ingested data.
+- Create a fact table for ingested data.
 For more information, see Working with tables.

 DAG script example

-The DAG script below creates a DAG named firebolt_provider_trip_data
+The following DAG script creates a DAG named firebolt_provider_trip_data

 .
 It uses an Airflow connection to Firebolt named my_firebolt_connection

 .
-For the contents of the SQL scripts that the DAG runs, see SQL script examples below.
-By changing connector values in Airflow, changing the FIREBOLT_CONN_ID
+For the contents of the SQL scripts that the DAG runs, see the following SQL script examples.
+You can run this example with your own database and engine by updating the connector values in Airfow, setting the FIREBOLT_CONN_ID

 import time